gazay/talks/README.md

 ### A lot of thanks

+  * @shime - for grammar fixes in readme and better explanation of my idea.

   * @aderyabin - extended customization of talks is his idea.

   * @brainopia - bro helps me with any idea of mine.
 He advised me to do command line tool talks.